serhatgktp/hackylitics_2021_team_canada/README.md

 and estimates which players would be the best to recruit.

 # Challenges
-As our time was limited and all our findings were limited to Google searches, we decided to start only with points and ranking.
+As our time was limited and all our findings were limited to Google searches, we decided to start only with points as a parameter.
-This will demonstrate to the jury that if the necessary data is provided to us, we can take it further and add many more parameters to our algorithm.
+We hope that our work demonstrates to the jury that if the necessary data is provided to us, we can take it further and add many more parameters to our algorithm to create a more detailed and powerful head-hunting tool.

 # What's next?
 We have discussed as a team, and decided that once we are able to access the respective data